-Retroreflective raised pavement markers (RPMs) should be placed and/or maintained on intermediate pavements surfaces on all highways that are open to traffic.
+Retroreflective raised pavement markers (RPMs) shall be placed and/or maintained on intermediate pavements surfaces on all highways that the final ride surface is not completed within 45 calendar days which is open to traffic.
 This includes all resurfacing projects along with widening and reconstruction projects.
 The RPMs shall be placed as follows:

 - 1. Supplementing Lane Lines: - a.
 Eighty foot (80') center on skip lines with curvature less than three degrees.
 (Includes tangents) - b.
 Forty foot (40') centers on solid lines and all lines with curvature between three degrees and six degrees. - c.
 Twenty foot (20') centers on curves over six degrees. - d.
 Twenty foot (20') centers on lane transitions or shifts. - 2.
 Supplementing Ramp Gore Lines: - a.
 Twenty foot (20') centers, two each, placed side by side. - 3.
 Other Lines: - a.
-As shown on the plans or directed by the Engineer.
+As shown on the Plans or directed by the Engineer.